 Carburetor adjustment on the Minari 180/200

 The Minari uses the Walbro WB-37 carburetor.
 Proper adjustments takes patience and time.
 There is no easy way – unless you have plenty of money to spend on fixing a burned-up engine.
-If this is something beyond your skill level or do not want to tackle, we can professionally adjust it but the engine will have to be shipped to us.

 If you do not know the locations of the mixture needles of the WB37, go to this page and take a look at "C. Parts list and diagram of the WB37".

 If you are careless adjusting the high speed (HS) needle, you can burn up your engine.
 You should install a CHT on the engine in order to help prevent disasters.
 Normal operating temperature are 200ºC-220ºC.
 When a cooling shroud is installed the operating temperatures drop dramatically, often to under 140 ºC.
 Minari allows operating temperatures of 220ºC-260ºC but I do not recommend it.
 It is so easy to overheat these engines and ruin them.